-Districts, or individual schools, that do not have meal programs should utilize the Family Income Survey to identify, collect and submit to CEDARS.
+Beginning with the 2024-25 school year, districts, or individual schools, that do not have meal programs may also utilize the CNEEB Application to identify, collect and submit to CEDARS.
 This includes districts or schools that do not sponsor meal programs and schools, such as online schools, that do not have direct contact with students.